Aveek-Saha/TwitterFakeNet/README.md

 ### How to tell if a user is verified?
 When you go to a users profile, if they have a small blue/white icon next to their username with a tick, that looks something like this <img src="https://github.com/Aveek-Saha/TwitterFakeNet/blob/master/figures/verified.png" width="20" title="verified icon">, then that user is verified but there is no obvious way to write a script to collect details of all such users.

-There is an official Twitter Verified account, [@verified](https://twitter.com/verified), and if you look closely at all the accounts it follows, it's easy to see it follows every verified account on Twitter.
+There is an official Twitter Verified account [@verified](https://twitter.com/verified), and if you look closely at all the accounts it follows, it's easy to see it follows every verified account on Twitter.
 A few people might have blocked @verified but we can assume that the number is small and can be ignored.

 I picked up this method and some ideas for analysis from an article by [Luca Hammer](https://medium.com/startup-grind/analyzing-205-718-verified-twitter-users-cf0811781ac8).